souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ### Symbol Type
 The symbol type consists of the universe of all strings.
-Internally, the symbol type is represented by an ordinal number.
-The ordinal number for a symbol can be determined by using the `ord` functor, e.g., `ord("hello")` represents the ordinal number for `"hello"`.
-In an internal symbol table, the ordinal number is converted to a string
+Internally, a symbol is represented by an ordinal number.
-(and vice versa).
+The `ord` functor determines the ordinal number of a symbol, e.g., `ord("hello")` gives the ordinal number for the symbol `"hello"` which can change from a run to another one.

 ### Number Type
-The number type consists of the universe of all numbers.
+The number type consists of the universe of all signed interger numbers.
 The accepted range of numbers is given by the two's complement scheme of the word size.